-Note: At a later stage you can commit to actions and set SMART (note 2) targets to diversify your governance, workforce, programming and audiences, focusing on underrepresented protected characteristic groups.
+NOTE: At a later stage you can commit to actions and set SMART2 targets to diversify your governance, workforce, programming and audiences, focusing on under-represented protected characteristic groups.
 This commitment will extend to class and socio-economic background too.